ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 #### Provide shipping address
-The first step in buying a ticket is to provide contact details, shipping address and accept the terms and conditions.
+The first step in buying a ticket is to provide contact details, shipping address and accept the [user agreement](/files/User_Agreement_for_ThingsIX_Mappers_for_Batch_2023-1.pdf).
 If you win these details are used to ship the mapper to you.
-Because the ticket is administered on-chain and the contact details and shipping details are stored in a database they need to be linked.
+Because the ticket is administered on-chain and the contact details and shipping details are stored in a database for privacy reasons they need to be linked.
 This is done by signing the provided information with the same account as which the ticket will be bought.
 This cross correlation is used to associate the ticket with the provided information.
 Therefore you will be asked to sign the data.

 #### Grant withdraw
 Tickets can be bought with an ERC20 token.
 Unfortunately the